 She also co-founded her local parkrun at Chermside, and more than 5,000 participants have completed the course since mid 2015, covering more than 150,000 km on the local footpaths throughout 7th Brigade Park.

 Anika was born and raised in Brisbane, where she graduated as a College Captain from Moreton Bay College, which she attended on academic scholarship.
 She earned a Bachelor’s degree with honours in Law and a Bachelor of Arts from Griffith University.
-Anika is married and lives with her husband, young daughter and their rescue kelpie in Chermside.
+Anika is married and lives with her husband, young daughter, twin boys and their rescue kelpie in Chermside.